unicode-org/icu/docs/userguide/icu4c/faq.md

 #### Can you help me build ICU4C for ...

-We can try ... make sure you read the latest "readme" and also the [ICU Data](../icudata.md) section.
+We can try ... make sure you read the [Building ICU4C](./icu4c/build) section and also the [ICU Data](../icudata.md) section.
 You might also [searching the icu-support archives](http://site.icu-project.org/contacts), and then posting a question there.
 Additionally, sites such as